BestTimesToVisit.com Logo

 nature

-Ascend Entoto Hill before dawn to witness the sprawling cityscape of Addis Ababa awaken under a tapestry of vibrant colors.
-The crisp morning air carries the scent of eucalyptus, and the panoramic views offer a profound sense of the city's vastness.
-Pack a thermos of Ethiopian coffee for an even more authentic experience.
+Ascend Entoto Hill before dawn to witness the sprawling cityscape of Addis Ababa awaken beneath a canvas of fiery colors.
+The crisp morning air carries the scent of eucalyptus, and the panoramic views are simply unforgettable, offering a peaceful start to your day away from the city's bustle.

 food